javiercanadillas/oracle-operator-on-gke/Readme.md

 - You'll need to install the Google Cloud SDK.
 You can find the instructions [here](https://cloud.google.com/sdk/docs/install).
 - You'll need to install kubectl.
 You can find the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

+You'll also need to adjust the `env.bash` based on your specific configuration.
+The `PROJECT_ID` variable should be the one to change, and maybe the `REGION` and `ZONE_1` and `ZONE_2` ones.
+The rest can be left as they are, unless you have specific requirements to satisfy.

 Finally, you need to set and export the DB_PASSWORD environment variable.
 This is the password for the Oracle Database.
 You can do this by running the following command: